User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless

 The rest of the paper is organized as follows.
 Section~\ref{sec:models} introduces our system model.
 Then Sections~\ref{sec:RLenv} and \ref{sec:algorithms} propose our deep reinforcement learning setting and algorithm.
 In Section~\ref{sec:experiment}, extensive experiments are performed, and various methods are compared to show the prowess of our strategy.
 Section~\ref{conclude} concludes the paper.

-A 6-page short version is under review for the 2023 IEEE International Conference on Communications (ICC)~\cite{ICC}.
-In that conference version, we demonstrate that the user-centric structure in Critic remarkably accelerates the convergence speed, and using this structure in PPO is much superior to Hybrid Reward DQN~\cite{HRA}.
-But in that version, we do not consider anything about the resolution, also the optimization of the downlink transmission power, so it is nothing to do with the heterogeneous actions or the MADRL.
-However, these are all the highlights of this journal version.
-Besides, this paper also designs new algorithms, metrics, and evaluation methods, compared to the conference version.
+A 6-page short version is accepted by the 2023 IEEE International Conference on Communications (ICC)~\cite{ICC}.
+In that conference version, we compare the user-centric structure in Critic with the normal Critic structure, and demonstrate its remarkable performance and ability to accelerates the convergence speed.
+Besides, we also demonstrate that using this structure in PPO is much superior to Hybrid Reward DQN~\cite{HRA}.
+However, in that version, we do not consider anything about the resolution, nor the multi-agent structure for further optimizing the transmission power, and these are all highlights of this journal version.
+Furthermore, this paper also designs new algorithms, metrics, and evaluation methods, compared to the conference version.